The minimal genus problem for right angled Artin groups: Preliminaries

+\begin{defn} Let~$\alpha \in H_2(A_\G)$ be an arbitrary homology class, and~$l(v,w)$ be the integer coefficient for the basis vector~$e_{(v,w)}$ in the vector $\al \in \Z^{E(\G)}$.
+The \emph{support} of~$\alpha$, denoted by~$\supp(\al)$, is the following labelled oriented graph: consider the oriented subgraph of~$\G$ spanned by oriented edges~$(v,w)$ where the label~$l(v,w)$ is non-zero and label the edges with the non-zero integer label~$l(v,w)$. \end{defn}

+The support uniquely determines the class~$\alpha$ up to the following relation on labelled oriented graphs:

-\begin{defn} The \emph{support} of a class~$\alpha\in H_2(A_\G)$, denoted by~$\supp(\al)$, is the oriented subgraph of~$\G$ spanned by oriented edges~$(v,w)$ where the label~$l(v,w)$ described above is non-zero.
-Additionally, we label the oriented edges~$(v,w)$ in the support with the non-zero integer label~$l(v,w)$.
-This defines~$\supp(\al)$ as a labelled oriented graph.
-Note that the underlying graph of~$\supp(\al)$ does not depend on the chosen orientation of~$\G$ and we will sometimes also consider~$\supp(\al)$ as a subgraph of an unoriented graph~$\G$. \end{defn}
+We omit the integer label on an edge when the label is zero.
+Note that the underlying graph of~$\supp(\al)$ does not depend on the chosen orientation of~$\G$ and we will sometimes also consider~$\supp(\al)$ as a subgraph of an unoriented graph~$\G$.

 One of our main tools in this work is the following matrix, derived from the labelled support of a class $\al \in H_2(A_\G)$.

 \begin{defn} Let~$\G$ be a simple graph and~$\al \in H_2(A_\G)$ a given class.
 Following the preceding discussion, the class~$\al$ can be described by choosing an orientation of the graph~$\G$ and labelling each oriented edge $(v,w) \in E^{or}(\G)$ with an appropriate integer $l(v,w)$.
 The \emph{connection matrix} of the class~$\al$ is a square matrix~$M_\al$ with rows and columns indexed by the vertices of~$\G$, and whose matrix entries are given by: